SAP Business One vs Microsoft Dynamics

 SAP Business One gives businesses unlimited data storage.
 And backed by the enterprise-grade SAP HANA platform, SAP Business One allows users to access reports and analytics at lightning speed.

-Microsoft Dynamics also has exceptional performance; however, its database platform has limited in-memory capabilities.
+Microsoft Dynamics also has exceptional performance.
+It features built-in AI, analytics, and guided action suggestions; however, its database platform has limited in-memory capabilities.

 Upgrades